 For years, the stereotypical corporate video background is usually represented by music laden with 80s keyboards and soft-sounding guitars.
 Throw in an anchorman-sounding voiceover, add some shots of people walking and smiling at each other, dub it to a VHS tape with a hard case, and you’ve got yourself an old-school corporate training video for the ages.

-Here are some examples of how to find the right music for your video:
+Here are some tips for the right music for your video:

 Major productions often have someone solely dedicated to either finding the right music in post-production – or in the case of some TV shows and movies – a team composing original music.
 There’s a reason those people have those jobs – they’re fantastic at picking the exact song to match the tone and pace of the film.